bugcrowd/templates/submissions/description/sensitive_data_exposure/via_localstorage_sessionstorage/non_sensitive_token/template.md

-# Non-Sensitive Token Exposed in Local or Session Storage

-## Overview of the Vulnerability

 Local storage, also known as offline, web, or session storage, is the underlying storage mechanism which varies from one user agent to the next.
 This application discloses a non-sensitive token in the local storage which is accessible by JavaScript.
 As a result, the token can be captured by an attacker using Cross-Site Scripting (XSS) or Cross-Site Request Forgery (CSRF), allowing them to gather relevant user data and leverage this information to build phishing campaigns.

 ## Business Impact